-Americans executed at Havana was, doubt- loftiest virtues, as be was gifted with the rarest less, William Crittenden, formerly of this city, and brother of John Crittenden, late Marshal with of the Chancery Court here.
-Patrick Dillon, by his friends, was worthy of the stock whence Dr. Fisher, and Manville, who were also exe he sprung.
-A nobler specimen of the Ken-cuted at the same time, were from this city, tucky gentleman, a worthier servant or citizen and we understand some two or three others of the Republic, we have never met.
+less, William Crittenden, formerly of this city, genius. and brother of John Crittenden, late Marshal of the Chancery Court here.
+Patrick Dillon, by his friends, was worthy of the stock whence Dr. Fisher, and Manville, who were also executed at the same time, were from this city, tucky gentleman, a worthier servant or citizen and we understand some two or three others of the Republic, we have never met.
 A lion of the unfortunates were from Indiana.